pennwest CLARION CONSUMER INFORMATION

 Information about the university's policies, standards, and procedures regarding copyright and intellectual property may be found online.
-You may also contact the Clarion University's Information Security office by mail at Still Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-2640; or by email.
+You may also contact the PennWest Clarion's Information Security office by mail at Still Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-2640; or by email.

 ACCOMMODATIONS & SERVICES FOR STUDENTS WITH DISABILITIES

 Disability Support Services supports CU students by helping to ensure them access to the full University experience.
 Its primary role is to determine eligibility and to provide necessary academic, housing, dining, transportation, and other accommodations for qualified students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, as amended.
 For information about accommodations and services for students with disabilities, please contact Disability Support Services by mail at Becht Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-1981; or, by email.

 The university, to comply with federal requirements, makes available to prospective students and their families, a net price calculator.
 The net price calculator does not work with older versions of Internet Explorer.
 We recommend that you utilize Chrome, Firefox or Safari to access the Net Price Calculator.